lnalborczyk/meeg_decoding/README.md

 # Usage

 Functions from this package assume that you have some M/EEG data that is properly filtered, resampled, and epoched using [MNE-Python](https://mne.tools/stable/index.html) (i.e., it does not cover preprocessing).
+See the notebooks in `./examples/` for more details and examples.

 ## Decoding